mrgb7/playground/CHAOS_TESTING.md

 ### Prerequisites

+- **Physical machine or VM with virtualization enabled**
 - Multipass installed and running
 - Go development environment
 - Make build system
-- Sufficient system resources for multiple VMs
+- Sufficient system resources for multiple VMs (8GB+ RAM recommended)
+- **NOT suitable for Docker containers or CI/CD environments**

 ### Running the Tests